andrewferlitsch/Gap/docs/specs/vision_spec.md

 ```

 If the path to an image file is remote (i.e., starts with http), an HTTP request will be made to fetch the contents of the file from the remote location.

+By default, when one-hot encoding of the labels, the `Images` object uses np.max() to calculate the total number of labels in the collection.
+The `nlabels=n`, where n is the number of labels, configuration setting will override the internal calculation.

 **Preprocessing Errors**